 Book a luxury suite for the next Carolina Panthers game!

 A young franchise based out of Charlotte, North Carolina, the NFL’s Carolina Panthers have emerged as a heavy contender in a tough NFC with playoff appearances to back their reputation as a punishing defense that can put on a show offensively as well.
 Two Super Bowl appearances, including their most recent in 2015, has left this club hungry for a chance to make it back to the big game and finally earn their parade with a Lombardi Trophy in tow.

 Building around Newton, the Panthers would improve their record in each of the next three seasons and would reach the Super Bowl in his fifth.
-The 2015 Panthers season was the team jump out to a 14-0 start before entering the playoffs with a final regular season record of 15-1.
+In 2015, Panthers fans saw their team jump out to a 14-0 start before entering the playoffs with a final regular season record of 15-1.
 Beating Seattle in the Divisional playoffs 31-24 and crushing the Arizona Cardinals 49-15 punched Carolina’s ticket for Super Bowl 50 against Peyton Manning and the Denver Broncos.
 A hard-fought defensive struggle saw Denver come out on top 24-10.

 While this team may not have been around for very long, they have still compiled a list of great players that have come out of the tunnel on Sundays to represent them.
 Among the best to ever compete for the Carolina Panthers are Steve Smith, Luke Kuechly, Cam Newton, Thomas Davis, Greg Olsen, Julius Peppers, and DeAngelo Williams.
 Additional information about the Carolina Panthers franchise can be found by clicking here.